NinoMaj/carousel-virtualized/README.md

 - a11y

 Discuss before implementation:
+- wrapAround - we probably need this
 - autoplay - should we support this
 - dots  - should we support this
+- outerTagName and innerTagName, now is always div
 - lockOnWindowScroll and documentScroll - do we need this
-- wrapAround - we probably need this

 # Done
  - auto container sizer